silvanbrenner/camunda-csharp-client/csharp-client/docs/ProcessInstanceApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
+            HttpClientHandler httpClientHandler = new HttpClientHandler();
-            var apiInstance = new ProcessInstanceApi(config);
+            var apiInstance = new ProcessInstanceApi(httpClient, config, httpClientHandler);
-            var id = id_example;  // string | The id of the process instance to retrieve the variable for. var varName = varName_example;  // string | The name of the variable to retrieve. var data = BINARY_DATA_HERE;  // System.IO.Stream | The binary data to be set.
+            var id = id_example;  // string | The id of the process instance to retrieve the variable for. var varName = varName_example;  // string | The name of the variable to retrieve. var data = BINARY_DATA_HERE;  // FileParameter | The binary data to be set.
 For File variables, this multipart can contain the filename, binary value and MIME type of the file variable to be set Only the filename is mandatory. (optional) var valueType = valueType_example;  // string | The name of the variable type.
 Either Bytes for a byte array variable or File for a file variable. (optional)

             try